tvvocold/enableDNS/README.md

 pip install -r requirements.txt
 ```

 You now have the app and all its dependencies installed.
 You may want to change some settings in settings.py.
-At bare minimum you will probably want to change the database settings:
+At bare minimum you will probably want to change the database settings.
+Make sure you use the same user/password/database you used earlier:

 ```python
 DATABASES = {